 Over 600 marimba-playing participants attended Zeltsman Marimba Festival events between 2001–2018.
 Zeltsman organized 14 two-week festivals at different venues across the U.S. and in Amsterdam, and performed and taught at short festivals called “ZMF On Tour” in China, Japan, Luxembourg and Boston.
 An offshoot project, ZMF New Music, funded by over 200 contributors, fostered 24 marimba solos—Intermediate Masterworks for Marimba—that were recorded by eight marimbists (Bridge Records), and published in two volumes (C.F.
 Peters Corporation) for which Zeltsman served as music editor.

 Other contributions include Zeltsman's method book, Four-Mallet Marimba Playing: A Musical Approach for All Levels (Hal Leonard Corporation), now in its 7th edition.
 She served four times as a member of the jury for the biennial Tromp Percussion Competition in Eindhoven, the Netherlands (2010–2016), and has been a jury member at marimba competitions in Paris, Belgium, and Southern California, and for the Percussive Arts Society’s marimba composition contest.
-She has been regular guest professor of marimba at Conservatorium van Amsterdam since 2013, and a guest artist at University of Michigan since 2021, teaching one to two weeks per year at each.
-In 2021, she cofounded Threshold Music Project, sponsored by Pearl/Adams Concert Percussion, featuring new works for marimba and the Pearl EM1 malletSTATION (MIDI controller).
+She is a guest artist at University of Michigan since 2021, teaching two weeks per year; and was regular guest professor of marimba at Conservatorium van Amsterdam from 2013–2023.

 Zeltsman is a Pearl/Adams Artist.
 Adams Musical Instruments released the Nancy Zeltsman Signature marimba in 2021.
 For more than 20 years, the Nancy Zeltsman Series (eight graduated types of mallets) has been produced by Encore Mallets (Salyers Percussion).
 Zeltsman earned a B.M. in Percussion from New England Conservatory of Music, where she studied with Vic Firth.
 Other primary teachers and inspirations were Ian Finkel, Robert Ayers, Donald Marrs, and Double Image.